ISG Ltd: Administration

 Because of ISG's extensive involvement in ongoing public sector projects, UK government officials were reported to be monitoring the situation and appointing advisors to implement "detailed contingency plans"; on 24 September 2024 the Insolvency Service set up information pages for employees and creditors.
 ISG was working on 69 live public sector projects worth at least £1.84bn, including schools, police stations and prisons.
 It had 22 ongoing Ministry of Justice (MoJ) projects, including a £300m extension of HM Prison Spring Hill in Buckinghamshire, work at neighbouring HM Prison Grendon, and upgrades for HM Prison Guys Marsh in Dorset and HM Prison Liverpool; ISG was the contractor on 17% of the MoJ's prison expansion portfolio, amounting to 3,634 places, with the company's collapse expected to add between three and 18 months to the programme for the prisons it was working on.
 In addition to the programme delays, the MoJ later said ISG's collapse would cost it an estimated £300m on its new prisons programme, and impact its fire-safety remediation work.
 ISG also had work for the Department for Work and Pensions, a £518m Ministry of Defence contract, and £190m of contracts for the Department for Education.

 At the time of the company's collapse, ISG was engaged on 100 construction sites and 500 fit out and retail sites.
-Ongoing ISG schemes included the £170m fit-out of Google's London headquarters at King's Cross (due for completion in late 2025), conversion of Regents Quarter (also in King's Cross, London) into a life sciences campus, another life sciences building (£65m) in London's Canary Wharf, a £44m conversion of a former IKEA store in Coventry into an arts and culture centre (later taken on by John Graham Construction), various school projects, including the £108m Fairwater Campus project in Cardiff, Hempland primary school in York, Woodlands Meed special school in Burgess Hill, and two schools in Bishop's Stortford, Essex, sports centres in Clayton-le-Moors, Lancashire (later taken over by Universal Civils and Build), and Chesterfield, Derbyshire, three data centres (total value £500m) in southern England, and a £200m biotechnology centre in Billingham, Cleveland.
+Ongoing ISG schemes included the £170m fit-out of Google's London headquarters at King's Cross (due for completion in late 2025), conversion of Regents Quarter (also in King's Cross, London) into a life sciences campus, another life sciences building (£65m) in London's Canary Wharf, a £44m conversion of a former IKEA store in Coventry into an arts and culture centre (later taken on by John Graham Construction), various school projects, including the £108m Fairwater Campus project in Cardiff, Hempland primary school in York, Woodlands Meed special school in Burgess Hill, two schools in Bishop's Stortford, Essex, and Exeter's Matford Brook Academy (later demolished for not meeting required standards), sports centres in Clayton-le-Moors, Lancashire (later taken over by Universal Civils and Build), and Chesterfield, Derbyshire, three data centres (total value £500m) in southern England, and a £200m biotechnology centre in Billingham, Cleveland.
 ISG clients were told to move quickly to find replacement contractors, or risk their projects being delayed for months, though some firms were cautious about taking on ISG contracts ("You don't know what liabilities you're going to find," one firm said).